Service Submission: Finding Fulfillment in Serving Others

 • Structure and purpose in daily life

-• Emotional connection through ritual and presence
+• Emotional connection both to themselves and their Dominant, through ritual and presence

 • Devotion and discipline that feels earned and intentional